Quick Start for Developers

 polaris list

-The results will be the same as described in Setting up tasks, but the tasks will come from the local polaris directory.
+The results will be the same as described in polaris setup, but the tasks will come from the local polaris directory.

 To set up a task, you will run something like: